ancient-military-history

 Legal and Institutional Frameworks

-Effective preservation depends on robust legal protection and institutional capacity.
-Many countries with Mamluk heritage have national antiquities laws, but implementation can be inconsistent.
-Egypt, for instance, has the Supreme Council of Antiquities (SCA) which oversees all archaeological sites and monuments.
-The SCA collaborates with international bodies such as UNESCO, which has inscribed Historic Cairo as a World Heritage site (UNESCO listing).
-UNESCO provides technical assistance, training, and occasional emergency funding for endangered sites.
+Egypt, which holds the largest concentration of Mamluk monuments, has the Supreme Council of Antiquities (SCA), which oversees all archaeological sites and monuments in the country.
+The SCA collaborates with international bodies such as UNESCO, which has inscribed Historic Cairo as a World Heritage site, recognizing its exceptional universal value (UNESCO listing).
+UNESCO provides technical assistance, training programs for local conservators, and occasional emergency funding for endangered sites.
+The World Heritage status also brings international attention and scrutiny that can help mobilize resources and political will for preservation.

 International Charters and Standards